angelcpizarro/angelcpizarro/README.md

 ---

-## My Journey: From Veterinary Medicine to Data Science
+## My Journey: From Veterinary Medicine to Data Science and Analytics

 My background lies in **Veterinary Medicine**, where I spent several years working as a **Veterinary Surgeon** in both Spain and the UK.
 After completing my Bachelor’s Degree in Veterinary Medicine at the Autonomous University of Barcelona, I transitioned into a career that allowed me to combine my scientific knowledge with a passion for problem-solving.